 Pitchers and catchers report for spring training.

-If you're a baseball fan, those six words are simply beautiful.
+If you're a baseball fan, those seven words are simply beautiful.
 They mark the beginning of

 a new season and unlock images of palm trees, chamber-of-commerce weather, and a tiny